UX Lab - Pricing

 Electrix International offer quantity based pricing on many of their products.

 Each product has 4 different prices to cover each of the different quantity breaks.

 To understand more about how best to deliver your online pricing strategy or configure the pricing manger in tradeit, contact us.
-It's class-leading functionality like the price list manager that set tradiet apart from other platforms.
+It's class-leading functionality like the price list manager that set tradiet apart from other ecommerce platforms.